Tenth decade 1983 – 1993

 • In 1989, Hurricane Hugo, a category 5 storm, caused millions of dollars in damage.

-• In 1992 the island celebrated the 500th anniversary of the Discovery of America.
+• In 1992 the island celebrated the 500th Anniversary of the Discovery of America.
 Popular contributed numerous initiatives to the festivities.

 • Pedro Rosselló won the 1992 elections, and then implemented the Tarjeta de Salud.